perseid2023/steam-deck-tweak/README.md

 do not use this tweak ! it will make your steam deck slow and crash often !

-- change zram-size to `zram-size = ram`
+- disable zram
+- enable zswap
-- add an 8GB disk swapfile as backup
+- add an 8GB disk swapfile
 - set swappiness to 10
 - set cpu governor to performance
 - enable MGLRU